mithat/Volume-AlpsRK16814MG/readme.md

 possible to operate the module from just one `+5VDC` power source, albeit with a couple caveats.

-Owing to the voltage drop across the Darlington H-bridge, the optimum voltage for `V_MOT` is 6 VDC.
-However, the Alps RK16814MG seems to have no problem operating at voltages below it's specified minimum.
-Therefore, jumpering `J1` is  a viable though not strictly correct option if the logic supply can deliver the required 150 mA used by the motor.
+First, owing to the voltage drop across the Darlington H-bridge, the optimum voltage for `V_MOT` is 6 VDC.
+When `V_MOT` is 5 VDC, the resulting voltage delivered to the Alps RK16814MG's motor falls below Alps' specified minimum.
+However, the motor seems to have no problem operating at this lower than specified voltage.
+Second, the motor's maximum current consumption is 150 mA.
+This is beyond the capacity of, for example, many Arduinos' on-board voltage regulators.
+Therefore, if you opt to jumper J1, you may have to use an external logic supply if you are using something like an Arduino for control.

 ### Grounding
 The logic supply ground is completely isolated from other grounds.
 For the love of all  that is good, don't mix your logic and audio grounds.
+Connect the logic and audio grounds at one point only and as close to the main power supplies as possible.

 It is assumed the case of the potentiometer is grounded through the chassis.
 A ground pin labeled `C.G.` is provided if this is not the case.
-This should not be used as a signal ground but rather only to provide a shielding connection for the potentiometer's case.
+This connection should not be used as a signal ground but rather only to provide a shielding connection for the potentiometer's case.

 The potentiometer internally connects the "ground" sides of both elements of each gang.
 These are brought out as independent commons (`AB_COMMON` and